cjgunther/Circuit-Breaker-Data-Simulator/sensors/current/README.md

 ---

-## Run the following command to generate current data in Amperes for January 2022 in 1 minute intervals.
+## Run the following commands to generate current data for a breaker named "sf6" in January 2022.

+- Switch to the "moisture" directory: `cd <path>/sensors/current/`
-`python current-sim.py sf6 1 2022`
+- Run the simulator: `python current-sim.py sf6 1 2022`

 ---